SciCompMod/memilio/cpp/models/lct_secir/README.md

 This model is based on the Linear Chain Trick.
 For the concept see
-- Lena Plötzke, "Der Linear Chain Trick in der epidemiologischen Modellierung als Kompromiss zwischen gewöhnlichen und Integro-Differentialgleichungen", 2023. (https://elib.dlr.de/200381/, german)
+- Lena Plötzke, "Der Linear Chain Trick in der epidemiologischen Modellierung als Kompromiss zwischen gewöhnlichen und Integro-Differentialgleichungen", 2023. (https://elib.dlr.de/200381/, German only)
 - P. J. Hurtado und A. S. Kirosingh, "Generalizations of the ‘Linear Chain Trick’: incorporating more flexible dwell time distributions into mean field ODE models“, 2019. (https://doi.org/10.1007/s00285-019-01412-w)

 The eight compartments